CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Example methods for executing a Kubernetes assessment**

-Execute an assessment on command line on local machine where Kubernetes exists using interactive mode:
+Execute an assessment on command line on local machine where Kubernetes exists using interactive mode, following prompts for benchmark and profile selection:

 	> Assessor-CLI.bat -i